KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

 # Putting it all together

 As you can see, there are a lot of places where you can use regex or may already using regex and not even know it.
-Powershell did a good job of integrating these into the language.
+PowerShell did a good job of integrating these into the language.
 But be warry of using them if performance is a consern and you are not actually using regex pattern.

 Let me know if you discover any other common ways to use regex in PowerShell.
 I would love to hear about them and add them to my list.